plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 November 17, 2015

-A growing number of graphing tools and libraries allow us to make beautiful, interactive web-based graphs.
+A growing number of graphing tools and libraries allow anyone to make beautiful, interactive web-based graphs.
 By interactively visualizing our data online, we share complex ideas in an exploratory, visual, open, and collaborative way.

 **Today, Plotly is announcing that we have open-sourced plotly.js, the core technology and JavaScript graphing library behind Plotly’s products** (MIT license).
 It's all out there and free.
 Any developer can now integrate Plotly’s library into their own applications unencumbered.
-Plotly.js supports 36 chart types, including 3D plots, geographic maps, and statistical charts like density plots, histograms, box plots, and contour plots.
+Plotly.js supports 20 chart types, including 3D plots, geographic maps, and statistical charts like density plots, histograms, box plots, and contour plots.

 We’re big fans of collaboration, freedom, and perpetual motion.
 Open-source has become the de facto distribution for gold-standard scientific and business intelligence software.
 We want to support, participate in, and amplify this trend.
 By open-sourcing Plotly's core technology, everyone benefits from peer-review and Plotly's products will continue to be the most cutting-edge offering for exploratory visualization.
 Plotly.js has the quality, accessibility, and scope to be the charting standard for the Web, but we can only achieve this breadth by working across communities and making the distribution truly unencumbered, portable, and free.